Whiplash Injury Lawyers in Burlington

 An experienced attorney knows what to look for in whiplash cases, and knows how deceptive these injuries can be.
 Most importantly, an attorney will be able to deal with the insurance companies.
 Massachusetts is a no-fault state, meaning victims will need to settle with their own insurance company and not that of the at-fault party.

 However, insurance companies will always try to settle for as little as possible, and this is especially true in whiplash cases when the full degree of the injury is not known for some time.
 An attorney knows to not settle right away and that it’s worthwhile to fight for full compensation.
-If you’ve suffered from whiplash, please contact DiBella Law Offices, P.C., today at (781) 262-3338 to set up a free consultation at one of our Burlington office.
+If you’ve suffered from whiplash, please contact DiBella Law Offices, P.C., today at (781) 262-3338 to set up a free consultation at our Burlington office.